LeronBergelson/Opacity-iOS/README.md

 ## Meet the team:

-Opacity was created by Rony Besprozvanny a Queen's University Computer Engineering student and Leron Bergelson a Game Programming student at George Brown College.
+Opacity was created by Leron Bergelson a Game Programming student at George Brown College and Rony Besprozvanny a Queen's University Computer Engineering student.

 ## Opacity's Official Commercial: